Helping practices to be their best.

 Better Medical will, where practicable, collect information from you when:

-- you register as a patient of a GP consulting at our practice and complete and submit documentation;
+- you register as a patient of a GP consulting from our practice and complete and submit documentation;

 - you communicate with us via email, telephone, SMS, our websites or social media or make an online appointment;